South Africa payroll and benefits guide

 Social security contributions in South Africa are relatively small.
 Employers and employees each contribute 1% of earnings for unemployment insurance, while employers also contribute 1% for the Skills Development Levy.
 Perhaps the largest contribution employers have to make is to the Workers Compensation Fund, which varies significantly depending on employment type, employee earnings, and the level of risk involved.
 Foreign nationals are exempt from UIF contributions.

 Employee contributions in other areas such as healthcare are not compulsory.
-South Africa runs an insurance-based system for private healthcare, while public healthcare requires up-front payment, although it is part-subsidized.
+South Africa runs an insurance-based system for private healthcare, and while public healthcare requires up-front payment, it is partly subsidized.

 Holiday and Leave Considerations